teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 >    > <comment-title> What do those inputs mean? </comment-title>
 >    >
 >    > A full stop (.) has its own meaning in regular expressions.
 It stands for all elements.
-To show, we do not mean all characters but actually a full stop, we need to escape it in RegEx by putting `\.` instead of `.` if we mean a full stop.
+To show that we do not mean all characters but actually a full stop, we need to escape it in RegEx by putting `\.` instead of `.` if we mean a full stop.
 We want to add a line break afterwards, which we already learned is indicated as `\n`.
 The replacement pattern, therefore, is `\.\n`.
 >    {: .comment}
 >
 {: .hands_on}

-When you have finished this step, remember to redo it for the second poem.
+Remember to redo this step for the second poem when you have finished this step.

 > <hands-on-title> Rearrange Poem Two </hands-on-title>
 >